Assessment Professional Development

-Are you ready to take your assessment process to the program/discipline level with a team of colleagues?
-If you have refined your course learning outcomes, mapped your curriculum/courses to CLOs, and embedded Course and Core Learning outcomes in course materials, you may be ready to develop the tools, measures, assignments, and supplemental materials used to assess student attainment of course and Core Learning outcomes.
-Project funding is available for teams to participate in an assessment project or projects that will enhance the ability to assess student learning and contribute to continuous improvement of the learning environment.
+Are you ready to refine your course learning outcomes, map your curriculum/courses to CLOs, and embed Course and/or Core Learning outcomes in course materials and assignments?
+Or, are you ready to develop the tools, measures, assignments, and supplemental materials used to assess student attainment of learning outcomes?
+Project funding is available for faculty to participate in an assessment project or projects that will enhance the ability to assess student learning and contribute to continuous improvement of the learning environment.

 Faculty Assessment Fellowships

 Fellowships are for faculty who will be providing leadership for developing and carrying out a comprehensive assessment plan.
 Faculty fellows lead peers in completing multiple assessment projects, such as creation of assessment tools and development of processes for regularly assessing courses and programs in their discipline/department.
-Fellows will receive guidance and support from the A-Team and IRAP throughout their fellowship.
+Fellows will receive guidance and support from the A-Team and institutional researchers throughout their fellowship.

 - Level 1: Mapping and Tools Creation

 - Level 2: Artifact Scoring

 Projects are where faculty teams typically start in order to further develop their understanding of assessment.
 These are smaller projects and require less time commitment.
 Faculty assessment fellows take on a significant leadership role that goes beyond the project level.
 Fellows are responsible for building team confidence in assessment work and for guiding their discipline team in all aspects of CLO mapping, tool development, and artifact scoring.